 The approach detailed in the 2019 paper relied on multi-beam mask writing, an important new development in mask writing that is pixel-based, rather than shape-based, and so is shape-agnostic in terms of write-time.
-The question that remained was if the benefits of full-chip, curvilinear ILT could be extended to the masks created by variable-shaped beam (VSB) mask writers that make up the majority of equipment in the mask-shops around the world today.
-In this paper, we will detail a mask-wafer co-optimization (MWCO) method that combines with established techniques, such as overlapping shots and mask and wafer simulation, to create Manhattanized, full-chip, curvilinear ILT mask shapes that VSB mask writers can write within 12 hours.
+The question that remained was if the benefits of full-chip, curvilinear ILT could be extended to the masks created by VSB mask writers that make up the majority of equipment in the mask-shops around the world today.
+For 193i processing, advanced nodes need as much edge-placement accuracy as possible.
+The improved process windows that are possible from curvilinear ILT can help greatly.
+This is why it is important to enable curvilinear ILT for 193i to be written on widely available VSB mask writers.

+In the 2020 paper, we detailed a mask-wafer co-optimization (MWCO) method that in combination with established techniques, such as overlapping shots and mask and wafer simulation, creates Manhattanized, full-chip, curvilinear ILT mask shapes that VSB mask writers can write within 12 hours[22].
+This paper will validate those results on real mask and wafer prints using VSB mask writing for 193i.